 - Discuss with the student a referral to the Counseling Center (have Counseling Center brochures on hand)

 - Do not assure students of confidentiality.
 As faculty, you may need to provide information to others who can assist the student.
 As well, Title IX mandates campus reporting of incidents of sexual violence, and you may need to disclose this information.

 "How can I assist the student who might be reluctant to seek counseling?"

 - Open up the Counseling Center website for specific information about services

 - Remind them that services are available to them at no cost

-- If the student doesn't think his/her concerns are at the point of needing counseling, remind them that counseling can help prevent one's problems from reaching crisis proportions-the mere fact that one is seeking counseling doesn't mean one is in bad shape or "crazy"
+- If the student doesn't think their concerns are at the point of needing counseling, remind them that it can help prevent one's problems from reaching crisis proportions.
+The fact that one is seeking counseling doesn't mean one is in bad shape or "crazy"

 - Acknowledge, validate, and discuss the student's real fears and concerns about seeking help

 - Emphasize counseling as an empowering tool of change for those who choose to use it

 "How can I help a student make an appointment at the Counseling Center?

 - If the student is with you, offer the use of your office phone for them to call and make an appointment.
 Consider dialing the Counseling Center (413-572-5790) if the student wishes you to do so while in your presence.
 During the call, explain that a student wishes to make an appointment.
 Afterward, have the student take over the call to make the appointment.